radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ![Example Data Sources](Media/Image4.6.jpg)

-Figure 6: Example Data Sources

 Next, a virtual view from each is configured.
 This is represented by the three views shown below.

 ![Virtual Views from Each Source](Media/Image4.7.jpg)

-Figure 7: Virtual Views from Each Source

 Finally, standard links are used to aggregate the views.
 This is represented in the virtual view model shown in the screen shot below.
 The runtime preview shows what the populated view looks like.
 Notice that the “dv” level comprises the runtime view.

 ![An image showing ](Media/Image4.8.jpg)

-Figure 8: Virtual View Model and Runtime Tree using Standard Links

 *Merge Link*